jigish/slate/README.md

     'app name' = single-quoted name of the application to add to the layout operations = a pipe separated list of operations (any operation in the bind directive is allowed except chain and layout)

 You can have multiple layout directives that point to the same name in order to link any number of applications to the same layout.

-For example:
+Example:

     layout myLayout 'iTerm' push up bar-resize:screenSizeY/2 | push down bar-resize:screenSizeY/2 layout myLayout 'Google Chrome' push left bar-resize:screenSizeX/2 | push right bar-resize:screenSizeX/2